Current Rhode Island Natural Heritage List: Plants

 Superseded heritage lists are available in the Resource Library (keyword “rare”).

 When a species naturally part of Rhode Island’s biota is in danger of extirpation from the state, law (RIGL 20-37-2) allows the Department of Environmental Management (RIDEM) to list it as such.
 This is the rare and endangered species list or “natural heritage” list.
 Policies can then be promulgated to try to prevent further decline of listed species.

-The “natural heritage program” lists rare species, documents status and trends in their population and viability, and identifies and maps locales where they carry out important life-cycle activities (breeding, hibernating, feeding, etc), called “natural heritage areas”.
+The “natural heritage program” lists rare species and natural communities, documents status and trends in their viability, and identifies and maps locales.
+Examples of rare natural communities and locales where rare species carry out important life-cycle activities (breeding, hibernating, feeding, etc), are called “natural heritage areas”.

-The Natural History Survey maintains a database of known occurrences of natural heritage listed species, and data products are available for commercial, research, educational, and conservation purposes within certain limits related to privacy and security.
+The Natural History Survey maintains a database of known occurrences of natural heritage listed species and natural communities, and data products are available for commercial, research, educational, and conservation purposes within certain limits related to privacy and security.

 The Survey encourages the submission of heritage species observations to improve the value of the heritage database for all purposes.